ivangfr/springboot-react-keycloak/README.md

   docker-compose up -d
   ```

-- Wait for all Docker containers to be with state `Up (healthy)`.
+- Wait for all Docker containers to be up and running.
 To check it, run
   ```
   docker-compose ps
   ```